yoctoproject/poky/documentation/sdk-manual/appendix-customizing.rst

    If you set
    SDK_EXT_TYPE
    to "minimal", then providing a shared state mirror is mandatory so that items can be installed as needed.
-See the " Providing Additional Installable Extensible SDK Content " section for more information.
+See the :ref:`sdk-manual/appendix-customizing:providing additional installable extensible sdk content` section for more information.

 You can explicitly control whether or not to include the toolchain when you build an SDK by setting the